 13. Water Tank or Water Bottle

-A water tank that is usually installed on the rooftop of a building or an apartment is generally cylindrical in shape.
-In a similar manner, water bottles are a prominent example of cylinder-shaped objects used in everyday life.
+A water tank that is usually installed on the rooftop of a building is generally cylindrical in shape.
+Similarly, water bottles are a prominent example of cylinder-shaped objects used in everyday life.

 Candles come in a variety of shapes, sizes, and colours.
 One of the most popular geometric shapes opted by candle makers is the cylinder.
 Some of the jar candles are also cylindrical in shape.